Only a few hours away from Los Angeles, (depending on traffic), San Diego is an ideal weekend date destination with some amazing attractions!

 The park as it appears today had its beginnings at the 1915-16 Panama-California Exposition commemorating the opening of the Panama Canal.
 The buildings were built in the Spanish Colonial Revival architectural style.
 Unfortunately, they were only intended to be temporary, so they eventually had to be re-built to be more permanent, but the look was preserved.

 Just west of Balboa Park, over the bridge, is a great Italian restaurant called Cucina Urbana.
-I was a little hesitant when the waiter recommended the grilled octopus appetizer, but it was amazing!
+Their grilled octopus is their most popular item and is excellent.
+Just be sure to make reservations.

 2. Hotel del Coronado